supahcraig/scotland_pYard/README.md

 ## TODO log

 * need to disable the color picker on game start (actually maybe not, you can change your color on the fly, currently)
+* remove potential move list when it's not your turn
 * Mr. X's double move is not implemented
 * inconsistent way in code of identifying who is mr.x & who's turn it is (player index, etc)
 * Optionally have Mr. X not even display on his own map, and add a mouseover event to reveal location.